 Pack Your Kayak So It’s Organized

 Have you ever been hiking and just couldn’t seem to find something in your backpack even though you were sure you brought it?
-Since you’re packing more gear that’s spread across a variety of bags and hatches, it’s even easier for that to happen with the gear you’ve packed for kayak camping.
+While kayak camping, you’re packing more gear that’s spread across a variety of bags and hatches.
+That means it’s even easier for that to happen with the gear you’ve packed for kayak camping.

 So how can you pack your kayak for camping so you can find everything easily?
 It boils down to thinking about what you need and when you need it.

 When will you need your sleeping bag?
 In the evening once you’ve got camp set up.
 Since that’s one of the last things you’ll need, you can pack it deep in the bow or stern of your boat.

 When will you need snacks and water?
 While you’re out on the water paddling.
 So make sure you can easily access them without having to get out of your kayak.
 The last thing you need is to tip your boat in the middle of a lake because you were rummaging around trying to find your cookies.
 (It can happen easier than you might think.🤪)